ne-v0y/tx2_onboard_cam/README.md

 Built on top of [jetson-inference](https://github.com/dusty-nv/jetson-inference) gscamera.

 ## Usage
-- `rosrun on_board_cam gscam` after successfully compiles under your catkin workspace
+- `roslaunch on_board_cam bottom.launch` after successfully compiles under your catkin workspace

 ## Compiling dependencies
 - ROS(built on Kinect, not tested on other distro yet)